Biblical Context:

 [Adapted from Mt 5:41]

-The Latin angere, meaning “press” or “squeeze”, is exactly what the Romans did to local inhabitants to maintain their cursus publicus (“public way”, Roman highways) and messenger system.
-That is, the population was hard pressed to maintain such the infrastructure of the postal service.
+Horses and their maintenance were supplied by each territory.
+Such compulsory service did not endear any ruling power to its constituents, particularly when officials could commandeer animals, personnel, or property for government-related tasks.
+The Latin angere (“press” or “squeeze”) is exactly what the Romans did to local inhabitants to maintain the Angaria and cursus publicus (“public way”, Roman highways).
 Over time, angaria came to mean any compulsory work begrudgingly performed.
-The modern English terms “anguish”, “angst”, “anxiety”, and “anger” are all derived from the same root, denoting the same feeling of being pressed, squeezed, or strangled.
+The modern English terms “anguish”, “angst”, “anxiety”, and “anger” are derived from the same root, all denoting the same feeling of being choked or strangled.

 © D. B. Ryen Incorporated, 2019-2025.